sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Data Origin:

-: One or more properties (i.e. endpoint attributes) that enable a SACM component to identify the SACM component that initially acquired or produced data about a (target) endpoint (e.g. via collection from a data source) and made it available to a SACM domaini via a SACM statement.
+: One or more properties (i.e. endpoint attributes) that enable a SACM component to identify the SACM component that initially acquired or produced data about a (target) endpoint (e.g. via collection from a data source) and made it available to a SACM domain via a SACM statement.
 Data Origin can be expressed by an endpoint label information element (e.g. to be used as metadata in statement).

 Data Plane (fix statement):

 : Typically used as a term in the context of routing (and used as a synonym for forwarding plane, e.g. {{RFC6192}}).
-In the context of SACM, the data plane is an architectural component providing operational functions to enable a SACM component to provide and consume SACM statements and therefore SACM content (the "payload").
-The data plane is used to conduct distributed SACM tasks by transporting SACM content using transporting encodings and corresponding operations defined by SACM data models.
+In the context of SACM, the data plane is an architectural component providing operational functions to enable a SACM component to provide and consume SACM statements and therefore SACM content, which composes the actual SACM content.
+The data plane in a SACM domain is used to conduct distributed SACM tasks by transporting SACM content via specific transport encodings and corresponding operations defined by SACM data models.

 Data Provenance: